Climbing wall: Routes and grading

 Holds come in different colours, those of the same colour often being used to denote a route, allowing routes of different difficulty levels to be overlaid on one another.
 Coloured tape placed under climbing holds is another way that is often used to mark different climbing routes.
 In attempting a given route, a climber is only allowed to use grips of the designated colour as handholds, but is usually allowed to use both handholds and footholds of the designated colour and surface structures and textures of the "rockface" as footholds.

 The grade (difficulty) of the route is usually a consensus decision between the setter of the route and the first few people who climb the route.
 Many indoor climbing walls have people who are assigned to set these different climbing routes.
 These people are called route setters or course setters.
 As indoor climbing walls are often used to check the development of climbers' abilities, climbs are color-coded.
+Indoor climbing gyms may have their own grading system for convenience's and simplicity's sake, but at the same time is also typically aligned to grading systems that are recognized globally, to reflect the estimated grade that the route would be if it was an outdoor route.

 Route-setting is the design of routes by placing climbing holds in a strategic, technical, and fun way that sets how the route will flow.
 There are many different techniques involved with setting, and up to 5 levels of certifications are awarded to those qualified.
 Route setting can be defined as the backbone of indoor climbing; without a great set of routes, a gym cannot easily hope to keep a good hoard of climbers.